 Great for music

-Of course, one of the main reasons to get earbuds is so you can listen to music while you’re riding.
-By connecting to your phone, you can listen to downloaded music or stream it with apps like Spotify or Apple Music.
+Of course, one of the main reasons to get earbuds is to listen to music while riding.
+Connecting to your phone can listen to downloaded music or stream it with apps like Spotify or Apple Music.

-Earbuds provide superior audio quality and more immersive sound because you insert them directly into your ear canal.
+Earbuds provide superior audio quality and more immersive sound by inserting them directly into your ear canal.
 This is ideal for motorcycle riding because the engine noise doesn’t interfere as much with the music.

 Additionally, earbuds are usually more comfortable inside a motorcycle helmet as opposed to other styles of headphones.
 Since they go right in your ears, they have a lower profile and don’t press as much against the sides of the helmet.
 You can listen to music with more comfort.